To enable and configure Quickbooks, go to Apps on the left hand menu and click on QuickBooks.

 If you haven't already enabled payments, here's a step-by-step guide on how to turn on Payments.

-QBO Tax Mapping
+QuickBooks Tax Mapping

-If you are located in Australia, New Zealand, South Africa or the UK then we will have already created a local sales tax rate for you.
+If you are located in Australia, Canada, New Zealand, South Africa or the UK then we will have already created a local sales tax rate for you.
 However, you can also map these from your ledger.

 Linking your accounting ledger tax rates to Ignition

-When you connect QBO to Ignition, you'll need to map tax rates in the accounting ledger to tax rates in Ignition.
+When you connect QuickBooks to Ignition, you'll need to map tax rates in the accounting ledger to tax rates in Ignition.
 This allows Ignition to apply the correct tax rates when invoices are created in your ledger.

 You'll only have to map tax rates that have been added in Ignition, not all the rates in the ledger.